-Calendar Options for Families: The Lincoln Public Schools District understands Calendar Options for Families: The Lincoln Public Schools District understands and appreciates that our community has a wide variety of rich and varied religious celebrations and observances.
+Sunday, May 24, 2026 East - 12:00 p.m.
+Lincoln High - 3:00 p.m.
+Standing Bear - 6:00 p.m.
+Calendar Options for Families: Lincoln Public Schools understands and appreciates that our community has a wide variety of rich and varied religious celebrations and observances.
 In the event families recognize these holidays, parents should notify schools.
 Students will be given excused absences and allowed reasonable opportunities to make up any schoolwork missed.

 Note: Changes to the calendar may occur as a result of inclement weather or other circumstances.
-If sufficient school time is lost as a result of calendar changes, and it brings the total number of school hours for the year below the state minimum requirements, the Superintendent will implement a plan for making up this time, which may require additional minutes added to the day, additional days added to the calendar, days previously identified as non-student days re-scheduled as student day or other appropriate calendar or schedule measures
+If sufficient school time is lost as a result of calendar changes, and it brings the total number of school hours for the year below the state minimum requirements, the Superintendent will implement a plan for making up this time, which may require additional minutes added to the day, additional days added to the calendar, days previously identified as nonstudent days re-scheduled as student days, or other appropriate calendar or schedule measures.